TypeScript Tutorial

 Section 3.
 Control Flow Statements

 The following tutorials refresh your control flow statement knowledge.
-If you are already familiar with these statements in JavaScript, please feel free to skip this section.
+If you are already familiar with these statements in JavaScript, please skip this section.

 • if…else – learn how to execute code based on a condition.

-• switch..case – show you how to use the switch statement to allow a number of possible execution paths.
+• switch..case – show you how to use the switch statement to allow some of the possible execution paths.

 • for – create a loop that executes a specified number of times.